ExploiTR/SolitaireCipher/README.md

 ## Why not the officially provided Java codes?

 I don't understand cards except the main alogrithm by Schneier.
+Can't push code into my repo which I don't understand.

 ## Screenshots